Slenderman00/Open-Screen/readme.md

 With the power of modern technology Open Screen replaces your boring background with whatever you need!

 ---
+## Description
+Open Screen creates a virtual camera that monitors for activity.
+Once an application connects to the virtual camera, Open Screen then connects to your actual camera and initiates the background replacement.

 ## Usage
 Open screen relies on [v4l2loopback-dkms](https://github.com/umlaeute/v4l2loopback) to create the virtual camera
 ```